Carbon Monoxide Poisoning

 What causes carbon monoxide poisoning?

-CO is a colorless, odorless gas made when fuel burns.
-Fuels include wood, gasoline,
+CO is a colorless, odorless, tasteless gas made when fuel burns.
+Fuels include wood,

-coal, natural gas, or kerosene.
-Breathing in carbon monoxide fumes prevents the body
+gasoline, coal, natural gas, or kerosene.
+Breathing in CO fumes prevents the body

-from using oxygen properly, which can harm the brain, heart, and other organs.
+from using oxygen properly.
+This can harm the brain, heart, and other organs.
 People

 with health problems, such as heart and lung disease, are at greater risk for harm.